Top 10 Reasons Why Employee Empowerment Fails

 Empowering Employees to Make Decisions Will Benefit Your Organization

-Empowerment is a panacea for many organization ills – when empowerment is implemented with care.
-People in organizations say they want empowerment – and often, they mean it.
-Managers say they want employee empowerment – and often, they mean it, too.
+Empowerment is a panacea for many organization ills–when empowerment is implemented with care.
+People in organizations say they want empowerment–and often, they mean it when they say it.
+Managers say they want employee empowerment–and often, they mean it, too.

 Organizations that are committed to the ongoing growth of their employees recognize employee empowerment as one of their most important strategic methods to motivate employees.
 Employee empowerment is also a key strategy to enable people who have the need, the answers, and the knowledge, to make decisions about how to best serve customers.

 If employee empowerment is such a great tool and strategy for accomplishing work, customer service, and employee motivation, how come employee empowerment is so rarely implemented effectively?
-Here are my top ten reasons why employee empowerment fails.
-Check out the first five.
+Here are the top ten reasons why employee empowerment fails.

 Why Employee Empowerment Fails

 Managers pay lip service to employee empowerment, but do not really believe in its power.
-As with all management and business buzz words, employee empowerment can seem like a “good” thing to do.
-After all, well-respected management books recommend that you empower employees.
+As with all management and business buzzwords, employee empowerment can seem like a “good” thing to do.
+After all, well-respected management books and consultants recommend that you empower employees.

 When you empower employees, they grow their skills and your organization benefits from their empowerment.
 Right.
 Employees know when you are serious about employee empowerment and when you understand and walk your talk.
 Half-hearted or unbelievable employee empowerment efforts will fail.